-If a student does not complete the required field hours by the end of the semester, the student is required to inform the faculty field liaison and develop a plan to complete the required hours.
-Students will complete the required Chicago State University request for an incomplete grade, detailing the plan for completing the required hours, sign it, and submit it to their faculty field liaison.
+In the event that a student does not complete the required field hours by the end of the semester, the studentis required to inform the faculty field liaison and develop a plan to complete the required hours.
+Students will complete the required Chicago State University request for an incomplete grade, detailing the plan for completing the required hours, sign it and submit it to their faculty field liaison.
 The form is signed by the faculty field liaison and the department chair and is finally submitted to the registrar and serves as a mutually agreed upon contract.